shanilevy/gradle-bintray-plugin/README.md

 Mandatory parameters:

 1. repo - existing repository in bintray to add the artifacts to (for example: 'generic', 'maven' etc).
-2. name - package name
+2. name - package name.
-3. licenses - your package licenses
+3. licenses - your package licenses.
-4. vcsUrl - your VCS URL
+4. vcsUrl - your VCS URL.

 Optional parameters: